ikemtz/AngularMonoRepo/src/libs/imng-kendo-data-entry/README.md

-# imkd-kendo-data-entry
+# imng-kendo-data-entry

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `ng test imkd-kendo-data-entry` to execute the unit tests.
+Run `ng test imng-kendo-data-entry` to execute the unit tests.